Omicron spreads global gloom over New Year's celebrations | Health

 - Belgium

-Even that staple of British holiday celebrations, the steady stream of English Premier League games, is under threat.
-The league has already called off 15 soccer matches in 2 1/2 weeks and more could well be upcoming.

-UK daily infection numbers reached a new high of 122,186 on Friday, but there were no figures over the long Christmas weekend.
+In France, Prime Minister Jean Castex announced a set of restrictions set to kick in next week, after New Year's.
+Among them: Big events will be limited to 2,000 people indoors and 5,000 outdoors; eating and drinking will be banned in theatres, at sports venues and on public transportation; and working from home will be mandatory at least three days a week for employees whose jobs make it possible.

+Also, a bill will be voted on in France next month to create a vaccine pass that will allow only inoculated people to enter public places, including restaurants, bars and movie theatres.

-France has recorded more than 100,000 virus infections in a single day for the first time in the pandemic and COVID-19 hospitalizations have doubled over the past month.
-President Emmanuel Macron's government is holding emergency meetings Monday to discuss the next steps in tackling the virus.
+The measures come after France recorded more than 100,000 COVID-19 infections in a single day for the first time in the pandemic.

-It is hoping that stepped-up vaccinations will be enough.
-The government is pushing a draft law that would require vaccination to enter all restaurants and many public venues, instead of the current health pass system which allows people to produce a negative test or proof of recovery if they're not vaccinated.
+In the US, the Biden administration has strongly emphasised the importance of vaccinations, boosters and rapid testing, while New York City's sweeping mandate requiring nearly all businesses, big and small, to bar unvaccinated employees from the workplace took effect Monday.
+It was announced three weeks ago, soon after omicron gained a foothold in the US.

+The top US infectious-disease expert, Dr Anthony Fauci, warned that with omicron, ''it's going to get worse before it gets better,'' and he said authorities should seriously consider requiring that domestic airline passengers be vaccinated.

+Health Minister Thanos Plevris said that starting January 3, high-protection or double masks will be mandatory at supermarkets and on public transportation; entertainment venues will close at midnight, and capacity will be cut to 10 per cent at soccer stadiums, among other measures.

+Other parts of Europe have likewise hesitated to slap more restrictions on their citizens.

-This piecemeal, often hesitant approach is visible through much of Europe.
-In Poland, a nation of 38 million where the daily death toll now often breaks through the threshold of 500 cases, nightclubs may be closed, but they will be allowed to reopen on New Year's Eve, with the government unwilling to go against the many voters opposed to restrictions and mandatory vaccinations.
+In Poland, a nation of 38 million where the daily death toll now often tops 500, now-closed nightclubs will be allowed to reopen on New Year's Eve, with the government unwilling to go against the will of the many voters opposed to restrictions and mandatory vaccinations.
+And despite the highest death toll from COVID-19 in Europe, Russia will ring in the new year with little if any restrictions.
+Many precautions will be lifted during the holiday period that runs for 10 days starting New Year's Eve.
+Russia also will not impose any additional travel curbs.

-In Italy, the government has not mandated any rules for private gatherings, but it has set its sights on New Year's Eve, banning outdoor events and closing discotheques until the end of January.

-The Netherlands is currently the exception to the rule of disjointed decision-making.
-The government there has gone farther than most European countries and shut down all nonessential stores, restaurants and bars and extended the school holidays in a partial new lockdown.
+The official Rosstat statistical agency estimated that between April 2020 and October 2021, Russia had 537,000 virus-related deaths.

+In Belgium, the move to close theatres and arts centres came in for especially heavy criticism. ''We need it also for our mental health.
+It is the only way for people to live experiences, to tell stories.
+It is of paramount importance for us to be open in these complicated and complex times,” said Michael De Kok, artistic director of the Flemish Royal Theatre.
+Some movie theatres stayed open in an act of civil disobedience.
+A major staple of British holiday celebrations, the stream of English Premier League soccer games, is also under threat.
+The league has called off 15 games over the past 2 1/2 weeks, and more could follow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)